Start a business today!

 Working parents will still need childcare during a recession, and this could be a perfect time to create a business model that is specifically adapted to leaner times.
 While many parents might lose their jobs and therefore won’t need childcare, others might be working more hours or spending that time hunting for a new job, and that’s where your business can provide a valuable service.

-Whether or not the statistics bear it out, people have the impression that crime rates rise during recessions.
+Whether or not the statistics bear it out, people have the impression that crime rates rise when the economy is bad.
 Desperate economic times and a loss of legitimate opportunities will inevitably lead some to a life of crime.
 This has been true for almost every recession in the U.S. besides the 2007-2009 Great Recession, and it’s still a widespread perception that people maintain.

-Starting a business in the security industry, whether that means selling home security systems or security services for hire by commercial entities, is a smart idea during a recession.
+Starting a business in the security industry, whether that means selling home security systems or security services for hire by commercial entities, can be a good idea in a bad economy.
 People are more willing to pay to protect their property against a rise in criminal activity, and your business could provide them a little peace of mind in an uncertain time.

-While the real estate market generally falls when a recession hits, there are still people out there trying to buy and sell houses.
+While the real estate market generally falls when money is tight, there are still people out there trying to buy and sell houses.
 Increased competition among realtors and sellers means any small advantage might make a home sell in a trying time.
-While a recession may not be the best time to become a realtor, it could be a smart idea to start a home staging business.
+While a recession may not be the best time to become a realtor, it could be a good idea to start a home staging business.

 In an uncertain market, realtors may be even more willing to try to get the leg up on the competition by attractively staging a house they’re selling, and your business can provide them that advantage.